St. Paul's Institution: Events through the 1960s and 1970s, and further expansion

-The schools sporting prowess was demonstrated when the hockey squad bred?! the country's first four national goalkeepers, namely Benny Manuel, Peter Van Huizen, Ho Koh Chye, and Tan Foong Luen [and Michael Yan Wai Ping].
+The schools sporting prowess was demonstrated when the hockey squad bred the country's first four national goalkeepers, namely Benny Manuel, Peter Van Huizen, Ho Koh Chye, Tan Foong Luen and Michael Yan Wai Ping.

 In the time of Rev. Bro.
 J. Felix Donahue (1970–75), two major developments took place and the seeds of a third were sown.
 First came the establishment of CoEd Sixth Form Science Classes in 1970; together with arrival of the first female Paulians.
 The Old Boys Association had to change its name, as the long tradition of an exclusively-male student body ended.

 The school's 1973 High School Certificate results placed it first in the state and in 1975 SPI Secondary's HSC high-flyers outscored every other school in Malaysia.

 By 1975 the secondary school's enrolment stood at 1,300 and once more space was scarce.
 A new block with three science laboratories, 12 classrooms and a canteen was envisioned, with a price tag of $400,000.

 The Ministry of Education got the ball rolling with a $50,000 grant - with the rest to come from St. Paul's own efforts.
 Fundraising began in earnest under Rev. Bro.
 James Macken (1975–91), and the run of Walkathons, Public Shows and even a SPILAB Lottery brought in the required $350,000.

 On 23 September 1977, the Yang di-Pertuan Besar DYMM Tuanku Jaafar ibni Almarhum Tuanku Abdul Rahman declared open the new extension.
 By this time, the increasing student numbers were coinciding with another more worrying trend - decline in the ranks of the Brothers.
 Only Rev. Bro.
 James and Rev. Bro.
-Patrick Arokiasamy remained on the secondary school teaching staff.
+Augustine Arokiasamy remained on the secondary school teaching staff.
 (Rev. Bro.
 Michael Kum also served at SPI Secondary, from 1986 to 1989.)

 There were no Brothers left at all in the primary school, which in October 1979 moved house to a new site in the Labu area.
 This had been developed by a private company (Foo Kam Swee Construction), then signed over to the Brothers in exchange for the original Paul Street premises.
 The old brood of buildings, lovingly added to and improved by so many Brother Directors and their lay successors, were bulldozed down to make way for a shopping complex to be known as Wisma Punca Emas which still stands until today.